reflex-dev/reflex-web/docs/hosting/hosting-cli-commands.md

 #### reflex deploy

 This is the command to deploy a reflex app from its top level app directory.
 This directory contains a `rxconfig.py` where you run `reflex init` and `reflex run`.

 A `requirements.txt` file is required.
-The deploy command checks the existence of this file and also the content of it (this is available in more recent versions of `reflex-hosting-cli` such as `0.1.3`).
-The command prompts you for potential updates on the requirements when there are new packages or newer versions of packages detected in your Python environment.
+The deploy command checks the content of this file against the top level packages installed in your current Python environment.
+If the command detects new packages in your Python environment, or newer versions of the same packages, it prints the difference and asks if you would like to update your `requirements.txt`.
+Make sure you double check the suggested updates.
+This functionality is added in more recent versions of the hosting CLI package `reflex-hosting-cli>=0.1.3`.

 ```python eval
 doccmdoutput(